Data Processing Agreement (DPA)

-14.5 If any provision of this Agreement is held invalid, illegal, or unenforceable for any reason, such provision shall be severed, and the remainder of the provisions hereof shall continue in full force and effect as if this Agreement has been executed with the invalid, illegal or unenforceable provision eliminated and the Parties shall rapidly discuss and amend the Agreement with a valid, legal and enforceable provision.
+14.5 If any provision of this Agreement is held invalid, illegal, or unenforceable for any reason, such provision shall be severed, and the remainder of the provisions hereof shall continue in full force and effect as if this Agreement has been executed with the invalid, illegal or unenforceable provision eliminated, and the Parties shall rapidly discuss and amend the Agreement with a valid, legal and enforceable provision.

-14.7 This Agreement is governed by the laws of Switzerland and GDPR, without regard to their conflicts of law principles.
+14.6 This Agreement is governed by the laws of Switzerland and GDPR, without regard to their conflicts of law principles.

-Last update: 30th of December, 2021.
+Last update: 24th of January, 2022.